t-hamano/flexible-table-block/readme.txt

 4. Responsive Support

 == Changelog ==

+= 3.1.0 =
+* Tested to WordPress 6.4
+* Drop support for WordPress 6.1
+* Enhancement: Use Snackbar component instead of window.alert
+* Fix: Some block styles are not carried over when transforming the block

 = 3.0.1 =
 * Fix: Keyboard controls don't work within the link control popover